adi868/Pomodoro/README.md

 4. **Progress Tracking**: The application tracks and displays the user's progress, showing the number of completed pomodoros.
 This feature helps users monitor their productivity over time and assess their performance.

 5. **Customizable Settings**: Users have the flexibility to customize various settings based on their preferences.
-They can adjust the duration of work sessions, breaks, and the number of pomodoros.
+They can adjust the duration of work sessions, breaks, the volume of the notifications, and the number of pomodoros.

 ## Getting Started